Family Milk Cows for Yoopers!

 For each herd share purchased, you have access to one gallon of milk each week.
 You can also own half shares (1/2 gallon a week), or multiple shares (1+ gallons a week).

-You pick up your fresh milk weekly at our farm OR drop site, and we will provide the containers- they are free to use.
+You pick up your fresh milk weekly at our farm private member drop site, and we will provide the containers- they are free to use.

 Information on Raw Milk: